Fleming makes first appearance in Mitchell County District Court

 Charles “Chuck” Ray Fleming, a 45-year old Beloit native and resident of Gardner, Kan., made his first appearance in Mitchell County District Court on Tuesday morning to officially face charges of first degree murder in the August 2003 death of his mother, Carol Fleming.
-She was 51 years old.
+She was 51 years old at the time of her death.

 Fleming was read the charges leveled against him by the Hon.
 Judge Debra Wright who presided over the proceedings.
 Wright described the charge as an off-grid person felony.
 Therefore, if convicted, Fleming could face up to life in prison or the death penalty.